Crowd of 6,000 heads to UK beach to be extras in Danny Boyle film

-LONDON (Reuters) - Around 6,000 people gathered at a British beach for the chance to be extras in a film directed by Oscar winner Danny Boyle on Wednesday, after answering a Twitter call to take part in the production as concert revelers.
+LONDON, June 28 (Reuters) - Around 6,000 people gathered at a British beach for the chance to be extras in a film directed by Oscar winner Danny Boyle on Wednesday, after answering a Twitter call to take part in the production as concert revellers.

 The crowd filmed the scene at Gorleston beach in southern England for the yet untitled movie, which was written by “Love Actually” director Richard Curtis.